You’ll Need . . .

 - black marker

 - washable tempera paint (we used black, white, purple and blue)

 We used black, white, purple, and blue tempera paint to completely cover a piece of card stock.
 It’s easiest if you can squirt a bit of each color of paint directly on the card stock, and then encourage kids to mix the paint colors in swirling motions, imitating dark rain clouds.

 Once the paper is covered with paint, use a fork to add some swirly texture by creating circular motions with the tongs of the fork.

-Then set the swirled paper aside to dry.
+Then set the painted swirled paper aside to dry.

 Let the kids choose a piece of patterned paper for their umbrella.
 Show them how to make the umbrella by drawing a large “U” on the paper.
 I emphasized that mine isn’t perfect, so they shouldn’t worry about theirs being perfect either.